agentiqs/docs/docs/python-sdk/reference/mcp_kit/generators/interfaces.md

 class ResponseGenerator(ConfigurableMixin)
 ```

-Interface for generating response data for an MCP call_tool
+Interface for generating response data for an MCP call_tool.

+Response generators create synthetic responses for MCP tool calls,
+which is useful for testing, mocking, or simulation scenarios.

 ### generate